Gas motion in the intracluster medium of the Virgo cluster replica: Methodology

 with $q_\mathrm{i}$ being the weight.
-We computed both mass-weighted projections, i.e. $q_\mathrm{i}=m_\mathrm{i}$, the cell mass, and emission-weighted projections, i.e. $q_\mathrm{i}=\rho_\mathrm{i}^2$, the squared cell density, as in \cite{roncarelli2018athena}.
-We also mimicked the X-ray spectra atomic line broadening by integrating the velocity dispersion along the sightline defined as
+We computed both mass-weighted (MW) projections, i.e. $q_\mathrm{i}=m_\mathrm{i}$, the cell mass, and emission-weighted (EW) projections, i.e. $q_\mathrm{i}=\rho_\mathrm{i}^2$, which is the squared cell density, as in \cite{roncarelli2018athena}.
+We also mimicked the X-ray spectra's atomic line broadening by integrating the velocity dispersion along the sightline defined as

-with $q_\mathrm{i}$ the same weightings as for the integrated sightline velocity. \\
+with $q_\mathrm{i}$ being the same weightings as for the integrated sightline velocity. \\